DSR-RHIT/me497-reproducible-research/cm/cm5012_page-breaks.md

 ## use heading 5

-For page breaks, I suggest modifying the rarely used *Heading 5* as suggested by Norbert KÃ¶hler, in his article [R Markdown: How to insert page breaks in a MS Word document](http://datascienceplus.com/r-markdown-how-to-insert-page-breaks-in-a-ms-word-document/).
+For page breaks, I suggest modifying the rarely used *Heading 5* as suggested by Norbert Köhler, in his article [R Markdown: How to insert page breaks in a MS Word document](http://datascienceplus.com/r-markdown-how-to-insert-page-breaks-in-a-ms-word-document/).